We are now offering curbside pickup services. Pickup is available during our regular operating hours Monday through Saturday.

 The library is also open to walk-in visits now, but is limited to 12 patrons in the building at one time.
 We also require all patrons ages 2+ and staff to wear masks properly covering the nose and mouth.

 Why are you using plastic bags for curbside delivery?

-Plastic bags are a temporary measure to protect patron privacy, protect physical materials, and limit unnecessary contact.
+Plastic bags are a measure to preserve patron privacy, protect physical materials, and limit unnecessary contact.
 Bags also help separate materials to avoid the need for patrons to sort through items on the pickup cart.